-How do I deal with the evolution of borrowers using their smart phone to find my loan operation?
+How do I deal with the evolution of borrowers using their smartphone to find my consumer loan operation?
+Millennials are coming…

-Do I focus solely on payday lending and cash advance?
+Do I focus solely on payday lending, installment loans, car title loans, cash advances…?

-What other products and services make sense to add to my PDL business?
+What other products and services make sense to add to my consumer loan business?

 Do I really need to invest in a franchise system or can I do this on my own?